 The Environment Agency published updated climate change guidance on 19 February 2016, which supports the NPPF and must now be considered in all new developments and planning applications.
 The document contains guidance on how climate change should be taken into account when considering development, specifically how allowances for climate change should be included with FRAs.
-The Environment Agency can give a free preliminary opinion to applicants on their proposals at pre-application stage.
-There is a charge for more detailed pre-application planning advice.
+The Environment Agency can give a free preliminary opinion to application planning advice.
 The guidance presented in this SFRA is based on UKCP09, but it should be noted that following the publication of UKCP18, updated Environment Agency guidance on climate change is expected to be issued in 2019, after the publication of this SFRA.
 Until this information is published, the Environment Agency advise that they are contacted for interim guidance.
 When updated guidance for considering climate change allowances within FRAs and SFRAs becomes available, the expectation will be that this is used to inform the evidence behind planning decisions.